 Acropolis tickets alone cost 20 euros (about $23), so you’d be wise to spend a little more on the Athens City Pass (30 euros, or approximately $34), which covers entry to seven state-run historic sites, most of which are in central Athens, and other perks.
 Among them are Hadrian’s Library and the ancient Roman Agora—a particularly pleasant, less-crowded archaeological site that’s conveniently located off the bustling Monastiraki Square.

 Though the Acropolis Museum isn’t part of the combined ticket, entry is just 5 euro ($5.80 USD) and can be bought in advance to skip the queue.
 The museum is outside “the Rock,” as locals call the Acropolis.
 It has an impressive restaurant with a marvelous view, and inside you’ll find ancient treasures and a scale replica of the Parthenon.

 Compact and culturally rich, Athens is best explored on foot.
-Try the Athens Free Walking Tour for a city overview in 2.5 hours; or go with Big Olive Tours for a grand tour, bike tour, or to choose one with a niche focus, like LGBT history or Athens architecture.
+Try the Athens Free Walking Tour for a city overview in two-and-a-half-hours; or go with Big Olive Tours for a grand tour, bike tour, or to choose one with a niche focus, like LGBT history or architecture.
 It’s a nice stroll from Monastiraki’s antique market, to the more polished Plaka neighborhood, to Syntagma Square to watch the hourly changing of the guard.
 Along the way, you’ll discover colorful Orthodox chapels, shady cafés, indie boutiques, and enticing local markets along the city’s narrow streets and alleys.

 Where to Eat